lpoto/discord-utility-bot/README.md

     - remove,
     - forward.

-- Songs are added by typing the name/url of a youtube song/playlist in the music thread.

-- Deleting the queue message or thread will stop the music.

 - User may only use music commands if they are in a voice channel and bot is either in the same channel or not connected to any.